-The Rothschild & Co Equity Markets Solutions Limited (hereafter 'R&Co EMS' or 'the Firm') Allocations and Pricing of Securities Offerings Policy (hereafter 'the Policy') outlines the principles and requirements that the Firm applies in the context of allocating and pricing securities offerings.
+The Redburn (Europe) Limited (hereafter "Rothschild & Co Redburn" or "the Firm") Allocations and Pricing of Securities Offerings Policy (hereafter "the Policy") outlines the principles and requirements that the Firm applies in the context of allocating and pricing securities offerings.
 The Policy is designed to:

-- Ensure that the allocation of financial instruments in the context of an offering is conducted fairly, appropriately and in the issuer client's best interests; - Manage conflicts of interest between different clients or groups of clients; - Ensure that all allocations are justifiable; - Comply with the allocation record keeping requirements under the relevant laws and regulations.
+- Ensure that the allocation of financial instruments in the context of an offering is conducted fairly, appropriately and in the issuer client's best interests; - Manage conflicts of interest between different clients or groups of clients; - Ensure that all allocations are justifiable; - Comply with the allocation record keeping requirements under the relevant laws and regulations.1

 This summary of the Policy is not intended to be comprehensive, and the Firm would be pleased to furnish issuer clients with more detailed information, as required, during the offering process.
+For the purpose of this Policy, the term "issuer client" shall include an entity that is issuing new securities or an entity that is a seller of securities.